MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/tenant-services-basics.md

 delegating user for Tenant Services.
 You should not use this login for a service administrator, tenant administrator, or tenant user.

+> [!NOTE]
-    You cannot use the login of a service administrator as a delegating user.
+> You cannot use the login of a service administrator as a delegating user.
 If you try to use the same login for both, you will not be able to use the Tenant Manager snap-in of the Web Management Console.

 ### Signed security certificates
 You can use security certificates and secure sockets layer (SSL) to help improve the